11.1. Choosing Scale to Reveal Structure

 fig.show()

-In both the bar and dot plots, by including 0, we make it easier for our reader to accurately compare the relative sizes of the categories.
+In both the bar and dot plots, including 0 makes it easier for you to accurately compare the relative sizes of the categories.

 Earlier, when we adjusted axes, we essentially dropped data from our plotting region.
 While this is a useful strategy when a handful of observations are unusually large (or small), it is less effective with skewed distributions.
 In this situation, we often need to transform the data to gain a better view of its shape.

-There are multiple ways to transform data, but the log-transform tends to be especially useful.
-For instance, we’ve reproduced two histograms of SF house sale prices below.
+There are multiple ways to transform data, but the log transformation tends to be especially useful.
+For instance, in the following charts we reproduced two histograms of San Francisco house sale prices.
 The left histogram is the original data.
-On the right, we’ve taken the log (base 10) of the prices before plotting.
+On the right, we took the log (base 10) of the prices before plotting:

 sfl = sfh.assign(log_price=np.log10(sfh['price']))